fResult/Learn-Spring-Webflux-3.0/README.md

 ### What I Learned From Reading This Book

 - Appreciated how Spring Boot speeds up development through starter packages, auto-configuration, and easy transaction management
+- Understood the benefits of non-blocking I/O for scalable applications
 - Practiced Project Reactor's core abstractions (`Mono` and `Flux`) and how they enable composition of asynchronous operations

 ### Things I Did Different and Learned Further